-In May 2017, IRAS requests taxpayer to submit the TP documentation.
+In May 2017, IRAS requests Company A to submit the TP documentation in relation to YA 2016.
 The TP documentation using the 2013 comparable data is acceptable for the purpose of supporting the transfer prices for the transactions in the financial year ended 31 December 2015.
 This is notwithstanding that 2015 comparable data has become available in May 2017.

-6.8 For ease of compliance, IRAS will also accept as contemporaneous TP documentation any documentation prepared at any time no later than the time of completing and filing the tax return for the financial year in which the transaction takes place.
-Using the same example in paragraph 6.7, for the subsequent financial year ending 31 December 2016, the taxpayer can update its existing benchmarking study and complete its TP documentation any time before the due date for the filing of the tax return in relation to that financial year (even though such documentation should ideally be done before the start of the financial year, i.e. prior to 1 January 2016).
+6.9 IRAS will also accept TP documentation as contemporaneous when it has been prepared not later than the time for the making of the tax return (i.e. the filing due date) for the YA corresponding to the financial year in which the transaction takes place.

+Using the same example in paragraph 6.8, for the subsequent financial year ending 31 December 2016, Company A can update its existing benchmarking study and complete its TP documentation not later than the filing due date for the YA 2017 tax return even though such documentation should ideally be done before the start of the financial year, i.e. prior to 1 January 2016.